Skip to content

 Use with AI Agents

 AI coding assistants can write code fast.
 The failure mode is rarely syntax.
-It is misunderstanding: wrong entry point, wrong pattern, hidden blast radius.
+It’s misunderstanding: wrong entry point, wrong pattern, missing context about what depends on what.

 • GitHub Copilot: .github/copilot-instructions.md